 The difficulty with this wallpaper, since its colors are mixed and painted by hand, is achieving consistency over an entire wall.
 “You have to throw out a lot of pieces,” said Diego.
 “It may take a year to do one large job.
 You need patience.”
 Diego says he loves working with wallpaper, but once he’s out of San Patrignano, he isn’t sure he’ll find work in the field.
 “Hand-painted wallpaper is a very restricted art,” he said.
 “But I’ll find something using these painting and design skills.
 It’s become a passion.”

-The closest relative to SanPa in the United States is Delancey Street, a San Francisco-based rehabilitation program for violent criminals and drug abusers that has a similar approach.
+The closest relative to SanPa in the United States is Delancey Street, a San Francisco-based rehabilitation program for people convicted of violent crimes and drug-related offences that has a similar approach.
 Mimi Silbert, founder and long-time president of Delancey Street and a criminal justice expert, praised the Italian program, which she called a “sister organization.”
-Like SanPa, Delancey Street rejects traditional therapeutic approaches in favor of making the addict feel like an important participant in a community, and accountable to its members.
+Like SanPa, Delancey Street rejects traditional therapeutic approaches in favor of making the person feel like an important participant in a community, and accountable to its members.

 “The reason they don’t end up replicating us is primarily because of money,” says Silbert.
 “In Italy, they have a great donor.
 We don’t, so we have a great struggle—but a willingness to struggle.”
 She says most treatment programs fail because they are short-term, partly for reasons of money and insurance, and don’t provide residents with the sense of support and family they need.